 ante- (prefix)—Generally closed, no hyphen: antediluvian, anteroom.
 (See prefixes and suffixes.)

-anti- (prefix)—Generally closed, no hyphen: antidepressant, antihypertensive; but use the hyphen between repeated vowels or before a proper noun: anti-inflammatory, anti-intellectual, anti-American.
+anti- (prefix)—Generally closed, no hyphen: antidepressant, antihypertensive; but use the hyphen between repeated vowels, before a proper noun, or to avoid confusion or ambiguity: anti-inflammatory, anti-intellectual, anti-racist, anti-American.
 (See prefixes and suffixes.)

 archaeology (not archeology)